 Bus advertising is an amazing opportunity to build awareness of your company, no matter how big or small.
-It is an opportunity to drive your target audience to your business, event or website through frequent interaction with your target audience.
+It is an opportunity to drive your target audience to your business, event or website through frequent interaction with your audience

 - Buses are on the road between 10 and 18 hours a day, up to seven days a week